-According to a new study presented at American Astronomical Society, one in six stars has an Earth-sized planet in an orbit of 85 days or less.
+According to a new study presented at the American Astronomical Society, one in six stars has an Earth-sized planet in an orbit of 85 days or less.
 This information is based on a new analysis of Kepler data completed by researchers at the Harvard-Smithsonian Center for Astrophysics.

-Long Beach, California – The quest for a twin Earth is heating up.
+The quest for a twin Earth is heating up.
 Using NASA’s Kepler spacecraft, astronomers are beginning to find Earth-sized planets orbiting distant stars.
 A new analysis of Kepler data shows that about 17 percent of stars have an Earth-sized planet in an orbit closer than Mercury.
 Since the Milky Way has about 100 billion stars, there are at least 17 billion Earth-sized worlds out there.

-Francois Fressin, of the Harvard-Smithsonian Center for Astrophysics (CfA), presented the analysis today in a press conference at a meeting of the American Astronomical Society in Long Beach, Calif.
+Francois Fressin, of the Harvard-Smithsonian Center for Astrophysics (CfA), presented the analysis today in a press conference at a meeting of the American Astronomical Society in Long Beach, California.
 A paper detailing the research has been accepted for publication in The Astrophysical Journal.

 Kepler detects planetary candidates using the transit method, watching for a planet to cross its star and create a mini-eclipse that dims the star slightly.
 The first 16 months of the survey identified about 2,400 candidates.
 Astronomers then asked, how many of those signals are real, and how many planets did Kepler miss?